Haoran-Zhao/Jerk-continuous-online-trajectory-generator-with-constraints/README.md

 trajectory profiles are derived.
 The proposed algorithm was first derived in Mathematica and then converted into a C++ implementation.
 Finally, the algorithm was utilized and demonstrated in ROS & Gazebo using a UR3 robot.

-The C++ trajectory planner code cab be located at " ./src/Jerk-continuous-online-trajectory-generator-with-constraints/ROS/"
+The C++ trajectory planner code cab be accessed at " ./src/Jerk-continuous-online-trajectory-generator-with-constraints/ROS/robot_controller/src/OTG/"

 ## Quick start
 .
 Open a ROS terminal, cd to ros_workspace